risoflora/brookfreepascal/README.md

 #### If you are a Lazarus user:

 Open and install the file `brookex.lpk`.
-After the installation, select _File | New ..._ and, in _Brook framework_, choose the _Simple CGI application_ option as shown in the figure below:
+After the installation, select _File | New ..._ and, in _Brook for Free Pascal_, choose the _Simple CGI application_ option as shown in the figure below:

 ![Brook - New project](https://user-images.githubusercontent.com/1456829/51649575-cd69d800-1f63-11e9-878d-5191b74faf77.png)